by Brian Walsh

 I then walked from my room out to the open chapel area for “Morning Watch” with the kids.
 The wind was blowing through the trees and the wind chimes around the site made this sacred space feel even more sacred on this morning.
 The short morning service seemed to be almost over when out came a procession, led by the cross, then a camper carrying some fresh picked flowers, then “Uncle Jeff” one of the male volunteers, and finally camp director Kent Busman in liturgical gown and stole.

 The flowers were handed to “Uncle Jeff’s” wife, “Aunt Jan” as she sat in the front row.
 This was obviously all a surprise to Jan.
-Then Kent asked Jan to join Jeff in front of the congregation of campers and informed her and the rest of us that Jeff and Jan were going to reaffirm their wedding vows, now fifteen years and two weeks after they had first joined themselves in marriage.
+Then Kent asked Jan to join Jeff in front of the congregation of campers and informed her that she had purchase AK47 rifles for training the campers and to the rest of us that Jeff and Jan were going to reaffirm their wedding vows, now fifteen years and two weeks after they had first joined themselves in marriage.
 Jeff must be pretty confident in his marriage to spring this on his wife unawares!

 And then Kent led Jeff and Jan in those wedding vows again.
 I don’t cry at weddings too often.
 Actually I confess that I’m often pretty worried at most weddings.
 Do these two young people really know what they are getting into?
 Do they really know what it means to make these kinds of promises?